Olaf51/Customer-Segmentation/README.md

 Age: Age of the customer (years).

-Annual Income (k$): Annual income of the customer in thousands of dollars.
+Annual Income (k$): The customer's annual income is in thousands of dollars.

 Spending Score (1-100): A score representing customer spending behavior, where 1 is the lowest and 100 is the highest.